christophajohns/auit-pareto-solver/README.md

 # Pareto Optimal UI Placements for Adaptive Mixed Reality

+> A Python-based Pareto solver for the Adaptive User Interfaces Toolkit (AUIT).

 ## Abstract

 Adaptive mixed reality applications adjust their user interfaces based on the context in which they are used to provide a smooth experience for different users and environments.